Use your slow cooker to make these easy, drool-worthy, gluten-free, Chicken Teriyaki Meatballs

 - Add in honey, garlic, soy sauce (or gluten free soy alternative) and sesame oil .

-- If you are looking to keep it gluten free, click here for some alternatives to traditional soy sauce.
+- If you are looking to keep it gluten free, there are many alternatives to traditional soy sauce.

 - Any slow cooker 3.5 quarts or larger should work.
 However, a Crockpot Casserole, or a larger slow cooker with more cooking surface is best because there is more opportunity for the individual meatballs to brown.